gradle/develocity-oss-projects/README.md

 ## Usage

-This project is currently in progress and content will be published soon.
+This project is currently in progress and initial content will be published soon.

 ## Learn more